tmobile/magentaA11y/_checklist-native/date-picker.md

 ## iOS

 ### Developer notes
-- Spinners and pickers provide a quick way to select one value from a set.
-Dropdowns/ Spinners/ Pickers all follow this page's guidance
-- Use native menus when at all possible vs a custom element, as it will handle expected behavior without additional development effort
+- Use native pickers when at all possible vs a custom element, as it will handle expected behavior without additional development effort
-- Screen reader focus moves to the picker or spinner when it opens.
-Sometimes it takes one swipe to enter spinner on Android
-- "Picker item, adjustable" "swipe up or down to adjust the value" for custom actions on the picker are the common announcements on iOS.
-Done button closes picker and screen reader focus should move to the button that opened the picker
-- "Dropdown list" or "pop up window" often brings up a modal on Android.
-Focus remains in modal or back to triggering button.
-Swipe anywhere on screen with two fingers can close modal
-- The value or option that the user chose must be announced along with the name and role
+- The native calendar has a few circles for selected dates, but there are limitations in the colors resulting in insufficient color contrast minimum ratios, as well as the color for the days of the week
+- Natively, VoiceOver announces the disabled/unavailable dates as dimmed
+- The month is adjustable (swipe up or down to change) and can also be changed via the wheel picker with double tap
+- Arrow buttons to change the month and year and not in the swipe order for the screen reader, since there is an alternate way to change the dates

 ### Name
 - Programmatic name describes the purpose of the control.